-- the implementation of the Review’s key findings and how to create a better support network for children
+- priorities - implementation of the Review’s key findings and how to create a better support network for children

-- how further co-ordination and collaboration can be developed between:
+- co-ordination and collaboration - how joint working can be further developed between:

-- local authorities, education providers, health services, and the voluntary sector in supporting those in care, whilst retaining a level of flexibility which best provides for the unique individual needs of looked after children and foster families
+- local authorities, education providers, health services, and the voluntary sector - whilst retaining flexibility to provide for individual needs of looked after children and foster families

 - the Care Inspectorate, Scottish Social Services Council and other regulators - with the Review calling on these bodies to come together to establish an holistic framework

-- improving the effectiveness of early intervention and prevention for children in care so that:
+- prevention - improving the effectiveness of early intervention for children in care so that:

-- progress so far in tackling recruitment and retention issues
+- recruitment and retention - progress so far in tackling issues, and what more can be done

-- how to create more opportunities for the voices of children to be heard on their care, with the Review recommending that The Scottish Government creates legislation which supports families remaining together, based on the UN Convention of the Rights of Child
+- families remaining together - with the Review recommending that The Scottish Government creates legislation to support this, based on the UN Convention of the Rights of Child

-- proposals to reform the Children’s Hearing System, with both children and families expressing concern to the Review surrounding how it currently operates
+- the Children’s hearings system - options for reform, with both children and families expressing concern to the Review surrounding how it currently operates

 - developing an effective multi-agency approach to support those leaving care

-- the way forward for developing stronger structures to support progression to further and higher education, and expanding effective pathways into employment
+- supporting progression - the way forward for developing stronger structures to help care leavers move to further and higher education, and to expand effective pathways into employment

 - Improving the care experience for children - the support scaffolding, workforce development, and securing better outcomes